Skip to main content

 The Colorado General Assembly established the Wildfire Mitigation Outreach Grant Program in 2022.
 This program provides state support to conduct outreach among landowners in high wildfire hazard areas.
 To be eligible, a recipient must be an agency of local government, a county, municipality, special district, a Tribal agency or program, or a nonprofit organization.

-The Colorado State Forest Service has $300,000 available for grant awards through this program.
+The Colorado State Forest Service had $300,000 to award through the program in 2024.

 Nonprofit organizations and local government entities including, but not limited to, municipalities, counties, cities, special districts, or Tribal agencies or programs are eligible to apply for grant funding.
 In addition, all applicants must be able to function as the fiscal agent or have a designated fiscal agent, and nonprofits must be registered and in good standing with the Secretary of State’s Office.